windingwind/zotero-pdf-translate/README.md

 - `Font Size`: The font size of result text, default `12`
 - `Line Height`: The line height of result text, default `1.5`
+- `Item Menu: Show xxx`: Show or hide Title/Abstract tanslation, default `true`
 - `SideBar: Show xxx`: Show or hide sidebar elements, default `true`
 - `SideBar: Reverse Raw/Result`: Reverse the order of Raw/Result in the sidebar if `true`, default `false`
+- `Item Pane Info: Show xxx`: Show or hide Title/Abstract tanslation in the item info rows
+- `Standalone: Keep Windows on Top`: Top the standalone translate panel if `true`, default `false`
 - `Popup: Remember Size`: Remember size of popup if `true`, else automatically adjust the size, default `false`

 ### Advanced

+- Auto Detect Item Language
   - Disable Automatic Translation when File Language is(split with ','): If you want to disable automatic translation in `zh` and `ja` files, set `zh,ja`.
 - Split Character(between text and translation): When translating annotations, the result will be wrapped inside this character to allow safe re-translate.
 If set to empty, re-translating annotations will replace the annotation comment with the new translate result.

 ## Development & Contributing

-This addon is built based on the [Zotero Plugin Template](https://github.com/windingwind/zotero-plugin-template).
+This plugin is built based on the [Zotero Plugin Template](https://github.com/windingwind/zotero-plugin-template).
 See the setup and debug details there.

 To startup, run